How to prepare for your single parent family holiday abroad (without losing your mind):

 Do your research

 It’s essential to a little research into your destination before and after booking.
-Knowing what to expect in terms of weather, accommodation, things to do locally and budget is essential to plan your holiday, including outfits and footwear.
+Knowing what to expect in terms of weather, accommodation, things to do locally and budget is essential to plan your single parent holiday, including outfits and footwear.
 Aside from the usual holiday gear, you might need clothes to be able to use facilities, such as the fitness room or tennis or multi sports courts, or the nearby horse riding stables or golf course.
 After all, you don’t want to arrive and find you don’t have the right extra gear to pursue one of your favourite activities.

 Travelling on your own with children is stressful, so here is a trick to keep your nerves in check in crowded place: Buy personalised hoodies from Banana Moon Clothing for the whole family in the same bright design with everyone’s name on it.
 This way it’s easy to spot the kids wandering off and getting separated from your little group – whether it’s at busy airports, the train station, the hotel restaurants, etc.

 Whatever you do, don’t leave checking paperwork to the last minute: Firstly, you might find that your travel agent or tour operator has already done your homework for you, saving you valuable time: It’s likely that your booking confirmation will include the details you need or at least links to most of them: your accommodation, tips how to get there, activities on offer locally, weather forecast, currency, and most importantly, travel documents, such as visas or vaccinations.
 Secondly, If you do find out that you are missing any of the paperwork required, you will have time to organise or apply for It – whether It’s a new passport, visas or vaccinations.